-The LMZ20502 nano module regulator is an easy-touse synchronous step-down DC/DC converter capable of driving up to 2 A of load from an input of up to 5.5 V, with exceptional efficiency and output accuracy in a very small solution size.
+The LMZ20501 nano module regulator is an easyto-use synchronous step-down DC/DC converter capable of driving up to 1 A of load from an input of up to 5.5 V, with exceptional efficiency and output accuracy in a very small solution size.
 The innovative package contains the regulator and inductor in a small 3.5 mm × 3.5 mm × 1.75 mm volume, thus saving board space and eliminating the time and expense of inductor selection.
-The LMZ20502 requires only five external components and has a pinout designed for simple, optimum PCB layout.
-The device provides an easy-to-use complete design with a minimum number of external components and the TI WEBENCH[®] design tool.
-TI's WEBENCH tool includes features such as external component calculation, electrical simulation, and WebTherm[TM].
-For soldering information, refer to the following document: SNOA401.
+The LMZ20501 requires only five external components and has a pinout designed for simple, optimum PCB layout.
+The device provides for an easy to use complete design with a minimum number of external components and the TI WEBENCH® design tool.
+TI's WEBENCH tool includes features such as external component calculation, electrical simulation, and WebTherm®.
+For soldering information, see SNOA401.